 Canada court starts extradition hearing of China Huawei exec

-A Canadian court on Monday began hearing the case of a senior Huawei executive who is fighting extradition to the United States, and whose arrest in Vancouver led to a breakdown in Canada-China relations.
-Meng Wanzhou, the company's chief financial officer and eldest daughter of its founder Ren Zhengfei, is wanted by US authorities for alleged fraud.
+Vancouver, Jan 21 (AFP) The Chinese telecommunications executive whose arrest in Vancouver badly strained Canada-China relations went to court on Monday to fight extradition to the United States.
+Meng Wanzhou, the chief financial officer of tech giant Huawei and eldest daughter of its founder Ren Zhengfei, is wanted by US authorities for alleged fraud.

+Meng made no comment as she rushed past journalists and protesters waving "Free Meng" and "Trump stop bullying us" placards outside the British Columbia Supreme Court.
+Her husband and Chinese consular officials sat in a packed gallery to watch the proceedings.

-Former Canadian prime minister Jean Chretien and his ex-deputy John Manley, meanwhile, have urged Trudeau to simply release Meng in a "prisoner swap" for Spavor and Kovrig, in order to normalize relations with China.
-That, however, risks legitimizing Beijing's "hostage diplomacy" tactics, according to leading extradition experts consulted by AFP.
-(AFP) IND
+Former Canadian prime minister Jean Chretien and his ex-deputy John Manley have urged Trudeau to simply release Meng in a "prisoner swap" for Spavor and Kovrig to help restore relations with China.
+But extradition experts consulted by AFP argued that that would encourage what some called Beijing's "hostage diplomacy" tactics.
+(AFP) RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)